Development and operationalization of the Zimbabwe Recovery and Resilience Framework

 Zimbabwe experienced the most devastating natural disaster in the country’s recorded history, when Tropical Cyclone Idai hit the eastern part of the country on 15-16 March 2019.
 The ensuing Rapid Impact and Needs Assessment (RINA), jointly conducted by the Government of Zimbabwe with support from the World Bank (WB) and GFDRR, indicated that 60,000 people were displaced, 18,000 houses had been destroyed, and that a total of 270,000 people were directly impacted.

 Following this, the Government of Zimbabwe requested further assistance to develop and operationalize the Zimbabwe Recovery and Resilience Framework (ZRRF).
-The ZRRF will guide the long-term recovery efforts of the government, partners, and other relevant stakeholders and facilitate the coordination of the different actors for implementing the findings of the RINA by prioritizing recovery and resilience sector-wise interventions spatially and temporally.
+The ZRRF is guiding the long-term recovery efforts of the government, partners, and other relevant stakeholders and facilitating the coordination of the different actors to implement the findings of the RINA by prioritizing recovery and resilience sector-wide interventions both spatially and temporally.